-It’s been five years since Apple’s Photos launched, and we can scarcely imagine a time when we didn’t have Apple’s all-in-one image management app to hand.
+It’s been years since Apple’s Photos launched, and we can scarcely imagine a time when we didn’t have Apple’s all-in-one image management app to hand.

-As useful as Photos is for keeping your iOS photo library in shape, however, it’s as prone to filling up with unwanted images as any other service of its kind.
+As useful as Photos is for keeping your iOS photo library in shape, it’s as prone to filling up with unwanted images as any other service of its kind.

 Whether it’s deleting large numbers of photos, removing screenshots in bulk, or undoing recent deletions, we’ve got some handy tips for you.